 In the event the pool is not registered, you can register it by selecting the link provided when the words “no pools are recorded on this property” appear.
 Thereafter, add the details which include the number of pools or spas, contact information, and shared pool status.
 To complete the registration, hit the send button.

 When your pool is registered, it doesn’t mean it is compliant but it simply indicates that it is recognised among the pools in the Queensland state.

-When registering your pool, you will be required to provide your name, contact details, address, as well as the type of pool and its approximate age.
+When registering your pool, you will be required to provide your name, contact details, address, as well as the type of pool.
 There is also a self-assessment checklist concerning your pool that you can complete.

 A property can either have a shared or non-shared pool.
 A shared pool refers to a swimming pool where the occupants of more than one building or dwelling have right of access to the pool.
 Mainly, pools located on land that is associated with a motel, hotel, or backpacker hostel are generally regarded as shared pools.

 Non-shared pools on the other hand are those that are used only by the occupants of one dwelling such as a spa located on a unit balcony or a private house pool.

 In conducting a self-assessment, you should use a checklist to determine whether your pool fence meets the appropriate pool standards.
 If you get the self-assessment wrong, you could be fined.

 As a pool owner, you have to ensure that your swimming pool complies with all the current provisions under the pool safety standard irrespective of whether a safety certificate is needed or not.

 Do not be left out of the pool safety register, contact us today for advice and assistance on how to register your pool.

 Average rating 5 / 5.
 Vote count: 10